jermafenser/doom64-dc/README.md

 Lots of work went into this and I hope you all enjoy it.

 You *will* have to do a tiny bit of actual work to get this going.
-If you don't have 30 minutes to spare, just go play on Steam and call it a day.
+If you don't have 30 to 45 minutes to spare, just go play on Steam and call it a day.
 The results are worth it though.

 # playing guide